warmana/cloudant-docs-fork/source/includes/api/_cqsearch.md

 Because of the way the conversion to field/value pairs is done, there is no way to tell whether any particular field value came from a specific element of an array.
-Instead, the approach taken is to ensure that all documents  - including false positives - are returned by the initial index lookup and then apply a filtering step to make sure only the right documents are returned.
+Instead, the approach taken is to ensure that all documents  - including false positives - are returned by the initial index lookup and then apply a filtering step to make sure only the correct documents are returned.
 The key here is to always ensure that queries don't have false *negatives* at the expense of filtering out the possible false positives.

 With the post-lookup filtering, searching for large red shirts is possible by